lhange42/Engineering_4_Notebook/README.md

 ### Camera Test 2

 #### Description
-   In this [assignment](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Pictures/camera_test02.py) we had to take 5 different pictures with different photo effects.
+   In this [assignment](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Pictures/camera_test02.py) I had to take 5 different pictures with different photo effects.

 #### Lessons Learned
   This assignment wasn't too bad.
 It contains the majority of the same commands and code.
-In this assignment instead we used a for loop to get the 5 pictures and a series of if and elif commands to cycle through the the different camera affects.
+In this assignment instead I used a for loop to get the 5 pictures and a series of if and elif commands to cycle through the the different camera affects.
 The command camera.image_effect = 'effect' is how you change the effect that the camera is using.
 The effects we used were cartoon, colorswap, none(normal), sketch, washhedout.

 #### Images and links
    This [Link](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Pictures/camera_test_cartoon.jpg) is the cartoon effect picture